9 Effective Strategies to Prevent Dog Car Sickness

 So if you're taking your pup for a spin and notice them starting to dizzy about or get queasy, don't worry - it's totally normal (albeit a little messy).

-Just make sure to bring along some cleanup supplies and maybe a baggie or two, just in case.
+Just make sure to bring along some cleanup supplies, like our earth-friendly wipes, and maybe a baggie or two, just in case.
 And of course, once they hit adulthood, dogs usually outgrow this phase - so no need to worry about car sickness for the long haul.

 2. Lack Of Habit